-The other day we needed to swap out our MPP Page Mill Track Pads Track Pads for our MPP Page Mill Street Pads on The Future, so we took a few pictures to show everyone how simple it is!
+The other day we needed to swap out our MPP Page Mill Track Pads Track Pads for our MPP Page Mill Street Pads on The Future, so we took a few pictures to show everyone how simple it is – welcome to our Tesla Model 3 Front Brake Pad Replacement DIY!
 Hopefully it helps if you need to swap pads in the near future.

 Please keep in mind that brakes are a safety item – so be sure to get qualified help if needed.

 Time required: 30-45 minutes

 - Thin Pin Punch

 - Flathead Screwdrivers or Small Pry Bars x2